-- Maintenance checks should be conducted before every voyage or at least every three months; - Before checking, disconnect the equipment from the supply; - Visually inspect the condition of the equipment; - Any major or minor structural damage should be rectified immediately in order to reduce sympathetic wear; - After inspection it may be necessary to clean the inside of the searchlight.
-The following procedure should be adhered to: - Remove the front bezel; - Clean the front glass inside and out using a proprietary glass cleaner; - Clean the reflector if required; - Ensure that the lampholder is free from corrosion or other damage; Check earth point for conductivity; - It is advisable to check all seals and gaskets for signs of degradation.
-Renew if necessary; - Upon completing all maintenance requirements, the searchlight should be tested for full working order (approximately 20 minutes).
+- Maintenance checks should be conducted before every voyage or at least every three months: - Before checking, disconnect the equipment from the supply; - Visually inspect the condition of the equipment; - Any major or minor structural damage should be rectified immediately in order to reduce sympathetic wear; - After inspection it may be necessary to clean the inside of the searchlight.
+The following procedure should be adhered to: - Remove the upper casting by removing the five M8 socket bolts with the dubo washer on the underneath of the searchlight, - Clean the front glass inside and out using a proprietary glass cleaner; - Clean the reflector if required; - Check earth point for conductivity; - It is advisable to check all seals and gaskets for signs of degradation.
+Renew if necessary; - The searchlight is fitted with a breather unit.
+This ensures a steady airflow in order to prevent any vacuum forming within the barrel. - Upon completing all maintenance requirements, the searchlight should be tested for full working order (approximately 20 minutes).